-KIC testing local beaches for PSP toxins
+KIC testing local beaches for PSP toxins - KRBD

 Last summer, Ketchikan Indian Community began a phytoplankton and shellfish monitoring program in Ketchikan as part of the Southeast Alaska Tribal Toxins Program.
-KIC test samples, and informs the public if dangerous levels of the toxin that causes paralytic shellfish poisoning are found in local clams and mussels.
+KIC tests samples, and informs the public if dangerous levels of the toxin that causes paralytic shellfish poisoning are found in local clams and mussels.

 Nicole Forbes is the environmental specialist at KIC in charge of collecting samples.
 She says it’s important for people to understand what paralytic shellfish poisoning is and how it is transmitted.